Makindo/api/persons.md

 **Response**:

-The `names` and `locations` are arrays of pssible alternate name and location data.
+The `names` and `locations` are arrays of possible alternate name and location data.

 ``` json
 {